Tartu JK Welco: Home ground

 During its first two seasons, JK Welco Elekter constantly changed its home grounds.
-Both Tamme staadion artificial turf and Põllu tn stadium natural grass pitch served as home grounds.
-In the beginning of 2010 season, JK Welco Elekter moved its home ground to Annelinna kunstmuruväljak, mainly due to renovation of Tamme artificial turf.
-In the beginning of 2013, the turf was so amortized that club decided to move back to the first home ground Tamme staadioni kunstmuruväljak.
+Both Tamme Stadium's artificial turf ground and Põllu tn stadium natural grass pitch served as home grounds.
+In the beginning of 2010 season, Welco moved its home ground to Annelinna kunstmurustaadion, mainly due to renovation of Tamme artificial turf.
+In the beginning of 2013, the turf was so amortized that club decided to move back to the first home ground Tamme Stadium's artificial turf ground.
 The club renovated the terraces for the spectators and the pitch now has a stand for up to 150 spectators.

-Being promoted to the Esiliiga B meant, that the club had to move away from their beloved Tamme artificial pitch, since the regulations from the EJL did not allow to play on slightly undersized pitch.
-Thus, club moved their home games to main ground of Tamme stadium, which can seat up to 1,700 spectators.
-The games in the beginning and late of the season are being played in Annelinna kunstmuruväljak.
+Being promoted to the Esiliiga B in 2016 meant that the club had to move away from their beloved Tamme artificial pitch, since the regulations from the EJL did not allow to play on slightly undersized pitch.
+Thus, Welco moved their home games to the 1,638-seat Tamme Stadium.
+From 2020 until early 2023, the club again used Annelinna kunstmurustaadion as their home ground.

+On 10 June 2023, Tartu Welco opened their very own home ground Holm Jalgpallipark, which the club had constructed for five years.
+The stadium is located adjacent to the Estonian National Museum and its wooden grandstand can seat 580 people.